Luisg882/Super-Physio-main/README.md

 - **Introduction**
-    - In this section we make a brief introduction of the specialisation of the practice so the patience will now exactly the type of practice he is getting to.
+    - In this section we make a brief introduction about the specialisation of the practice so the patience will know exactly the type of practice he is getting to.
-    - A background image of a physiotherapist treating a patient giving a visual feedback of the treatment.
+    - A background image of a physiotherapist treating a patient gives a visual feedback of the treatment.